Lufthansa: Airbus A380

 Lufthansa had initially ordered a total of fifteen Airbus A380-800, of which ten were delivered by June 2012.
 In September 2011, two more A380s were ordered; this order was confirmed on 14 March 2013.
 However, in September 2013 it was announced that the Lufthansa Supervisory Board had approved the purchase of only twelve of the first fifteen A380s.
 Thus, a total of fourteen A380s have been added to the fleet.

 Lufthansa used initially its A380s from and to Frankfurt am Main (nine aircraft) and since March 2018 to and from Munich as well (five aircraft).
 From 6 to 12 December 2011, Lufthansa already used an A380 once a day on the route from Munich to New York-JFK.
 This happened mainly against the backdrop of Christmas shopping in New York City.

 On 13 March 2019, Lufthansa announced that it will be removing six A380 aircraft from the fleet and replacing them with Boeing 787-9 and Airbus A350-900 aircraft.
 Those six aircraft were sold back to Airbus for €315 million, and all will have exited the fleet by November 2023.
 It was later disclosed that the sale price was reduced to €302 million because five of the six A380-800s sustained storm damage, which was not covered by insurance while stored.

 On 8 March 2020, Lufthansa announced that it would be grounding all of its A380 aircraft due to the COVID-19 pandemic.

 Lufthansa announced on 27 June 2022 that the remaining fleet of eight A380s will be reactivated and brought back into service for the 2023 summer season.
 The stronger than anticipated customer demand and quicker recovery of international travel from the pandemic is cited as one of two reasons.
 The other reason is the persistent delay of Boeing 777-9 delivery, which Lufthansa would not receive until 2025 or later.
-Lufthansa is still assessing how many and which A380 will be reactivated and which route the A380 will serve again.
+Lufthansa is still assessing how many and which A380 will be reactivated and which routes the A380 will serve again.